pylover/sqlalchemy-media/sphinx/index.rst

 .. sqlalchemy-media documentation master file, created by sphinx-quickstart on Mon Jul 20 22:05:40 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ..
 DOC TODO:
-   - Document abount customizing the attachment by inheriting
+   - Document about customizing the attachment by inheriting

 sqlalchemy-media